privacyidea/webauthn-demo/README.md

 ## Configuration

-You will have to configure this code with the path to your privacyIDEA installation, as well as the necessary credentials for your service account.
+You will have to configure this code with the path to your privacyIDEA installation, as well as the necessary credentials for your service account, by either passing the options ins the environment, or putting them in a file named `.env`.

 ## Running it